romlogic/google-cloud-java/README.md

 Quickstart
 ----------

-To call any of the supported Google Cloud Services simply add a corresponding client library artifact as a dependency to your project.
+To call any of the supported Google Cloud Services, simply add a corresponding client library artifact as a dependency to your project.
 The following instructions use `google-cloud-storage` as an example (You can find specific instructions in the README of each client).